portfors-lab/sparkle/doc/ref/api.rst

 Spikeylab API
 =================

+For a description of how I set up the development environment see :doc:`dev_env`

 The program can be divided into two parts:

 * The GUI which interacts with the user to get inputs and presents results.
 Saves user input values.